Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Future and ongoing work

 Moreover, since our coordinates also record the singularity type of the associated differential, the authors expect that the same strategy can also be used to count square-tiled surfaces in a given stratum with fixed horizontal multicurve.
 The leading coefficient should then be the Lebesgue volume of (a torus bundle over) a compact part of the appropriate subcomplex of the combinatorial moduli space.
 The relationships with hyperbolic geometry and intersection theory in these settings are more subtle, however, due in part to the non-transversality of the metric residue condition cutting out $\Base$ and the combinatorial conditions specifying strata.
 The authors hope to investigate these properties more fully in future work.

 \para{Expanding horospheres} Counting problems for square-tiled surfaces/curves on hyperbolic surfaces are intricately related to the equidistribution of $L$-level sets for the intersection number with/hyperbolic length of laminations as one takes $L \to \infty$.
 When $\lambda$ is a multicurve, the equidistribution of such ``expanding horospheres'' to the Masur--Veech measure on the principal stratum of $\QoM_g$/ the pullback by $\cO$ of this measure on $\PoM_g$ (sometimes called {\em Mirzakhani measure}) was established in \cite{Mirz_horo, AH_horo, Liu_horo} using the geometry of the (symmetrized) Lipschitz metric, the non-divergence of the earthquake flow, and a no-escape-of-mass argument.
 On the other end of the spectrum, the equidistribution of expanding horospheres for maximal $\lambda$ to $\QoM_g$ can be proven using a standard ``thickening plus mixing'' argument from homogeneous dynamics; in the flat setting this is implicit in the work of Lindenstrauss and Mirzakhani \cite{LM}, and was recently generalized in \cite[Theorem 1.6] {Forni} using different methods.
-Equidistribution in the hyperbolic setting then follows from Mirzakhani's conjugacy.
+Equidistribution in the hyperbolic setting then follows from the continuity results described above.

-Using our extension of Mirzakhani's conjugacy (and the continuity results described above), the authors believe that the same ``thickening plus mixing'' technique can be used to prove that expanding horospheres based at any $\lambda$ equidistribute to the Mirzakhani measure on $\PoM_g$.
-Moreover, we also expect an analogous result for strata: intersections of expanding horospheres based at $\lambda$ and the regular locus should equidistribute to the pullback to $\PoM_g$ of the Masur--Veech measure for a component of $\QoM_g(\sing)$.
+Using our extension of Mirzakhani's conjugacy (and the continuity results described above), the same ``thickening plus mixing'' technique can be used to prove that expanding horospheres based at any $\lambda$ equidistribute to the Mirzakhani measure on $\PoM_g$.
+Moreover, an analogous result should also hold for strata: intersections of expanding horospheres based at $\lambda$ and the regular locus should equidistribute to the pullback to $\PoM_g$ of the Masur--Veech measure for a component of $\QoM_g(\sing)$.

-\para{Veering triangulations} The map $\cO$ provides yet another connection between hyperbolic geometry, topology, and singular flat geometry by relating two descriptions of the ``veering triangulations'' of hyperbolic mapping tori.
-Using measured train track splitting sequences, Agol produced in \cite{Agol:veering} a canonical ideal triangulation of the mapping torus of a pseudo-Anosov mapping class with ``fully punctured'' fiber. \footnote{More generally, an ideal triangulation of $S^\circ \times \RR$ interpolating between two minimal filling transverse measured laminations $\eta$ and $\lambda$, where $S^\circ$ is $S\setminus Z(q(\eta,\lambda))$.} Gu\'eritaud gave an alternate characterization of this triangulation in terms of Delaunay cellulations of quadratic differentials (see \cite[Section 2]{G:veering}).